 The final piece of the Diamond View trilogy of buildings, Diamond View III, was completed following the 2013 season.
 The mixed use building features office and retail space and restaurants.

 After the Bulls captured their fourth Governors' Cup title in 2013, their home ballpark began a $19 million transformation.
-In 2014, the DBAP will boast an all new playing surface, improved field lights, new seats, additional group picnic areas, and upgraded video displays and sound system.
-With a focus on improving the stadium's concessions experience, a new 10,000 square foot landing area along the 1st base line, features the 42 Bar as well as themed food and beverage kiosks that will allow fans an uninterrupted view of the game.
-Numerous concessions points of sale will be added throughout the main concourse, with the goal of reducing wait times.
-The "crown jewel" of the renovations will be the 5,000 square foot Triangle Club, an upscale space that will provide a whole new level of exclusivity for premium ticket holders and groups looking to host special events at the DBAP.
+In 2014, the DBAP boasts an all new playing surface, improved field lights, new seats, additional group picnic areas, and upgraded video displays and sound system.
+With a focus on improving the stadium's concessions experience, the new 10,000 square foot Jackie's Landing area along the 1st base line, features the 42 Bar as well as themed food and beverage kiosks that allow fans an uninterrupted view of the game.
+The "crown jewel" of the renovations is be the 5,000 square foot PNC Triangle Club, an upscale space that provides a whole new level of exclusivity for premium ticket holders and groups looking to host special events at the DBAP.